 Essentially, what many credit scores do is predict how likely someone is to make their debt payments on time.
 FICO scores specifically predict how likely it is that someone will fall 90 days behind on a payment within the next 24 months.
 This credit limit is determined based on a complex algorithm that uses information from credit reports made for each consumer by the three major credit bureaus (Equifax, Experian, and TransUnion).
 FICO occasionally updates how it determines its scores and releases new versions of the FICO Score.

-The higher someone’s credit score is — no matter where the credit score comes from — the higher credit limit and the less likely they are to miss a debt payment.
+Typically, the higher someone’s credit score is — no matter where the credit score comes from — the higher the credit limit and the less likely they are to miss a debt payment.
 The more reliable a borrower appears to be based on their credit score, the better terms a lender is likely to offer them.
 A lower interest rate, for instance, can lead to savings, as demonstrated by this personal loan calculator.

 FICO Score vs Credit Score: Which Is Better?

-A FICO score is not inherently better or worse than a credit score.
+A FICO Score is not inherently better or worse than a credit score.
 The term credit score applies to the general concept of the score that comes from a credit scoring model.
 The FICO Score is simply a brand-name version of a credit score.

 All lenders get to decide if they want to use their own internal credit scoring models or one from a brand like VantageScore or a FICO credit score.
 However, none of the different types of credit scores is necessarily better than the other.